odesenvolvedor/calculadora-imc/readme.txt

 = Where are the settings? =

 In this version, there is no options page for the BMI BMR calculator.
-In future versions admin will be able to see entries of all users.

 = Are there translations? =